Things to do in St Bees – United Kingdom

 Must Do

-The landscape at St Bees is simply stunning, St Bees Head comprising red sandstone cliffs that tower 80 meters above sea level.
+The landscape at St Bees is simply stunning, St Bees Head comprising red sandstone cliffs that tower 80 metres above sea level.
 A brisk walk up to the head, starting at the main North beach in St Bees will take you to the once-inhabited lighthouse, and stunning views across West Cumbria and across to the Isle of Man (on clear days).
 St Bees boasts 2 beaches, as well as a caravan park for traditional seaside holidays, a spattering of local shops, and at least 4 public houses.
 Down at the North beach you will also find the Seacote Hotel, the perfect place to rest up before the start of the Coast to Coast trek.

 The Legend of St Bega